nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 > One clever way to deal with a release form for humans (if they genuinely want to support you) is a so-called "reciprocal pay".
 Before the photo-shooting, prepare two receipts.
 On one receipt you pay them e.g. 5 EUR for being a model.
 On the other receipt, they pay you e.g. 5 EUR for a copy of the photograph.
 The rule (got the cash, keep the copy) applies, so each party has one original receipt and one copy receipt.
 You send them a digital copy of the final image as a link to the open-source repository where it was used, and note this on the copy of the receipt they gave you.
 Keep this in your own records, and everybody is happy.

-If you do use photographs of people that you have made and submit them to open source projects, you need to be able to prove that the person
+If you do use photographs of people that you have made and submit them to open source projects, you need to be able to prove that the person gave you permission, and you should keep their release form on file and available.

 ###  How can I document "provenance"
 Provenance is a word that describes the history of a work.
 Code that is shared under an open-source license and within the context of a git repository is more or less self-documenting.
 Images, however, especially digital-collage combining a number of resources are not clear-cut.